mallikaverma/peurcoinGitHub/README.md

 - Make accepting payments for merchants generally cheaper and faster transfer.
 - Provide an opportunity for merchants to accept mobile payment.
 - Bring the Ethereum-based token economy to lifestyle and part of life.
-In simple words: our mission is to develop and deploy the best transaction system and accomodate small and enterprise B2B,B2C and freelancer/service provider company to growth together as one in Peur marketplace.
+In simple words:
+Our mission is to develop and deploy the best transaction system and accomodate small and enterprise B2B,B2C and freelancer/service provider company to growth together as one in Peur marketplace.
 Transactionand fund transfer will be done in one step.
 Transaction fees would be simplified from many to a simple transaction fee wherever the consumer and merchants are located.

 ## Peur solution

-a decentralized system working together through a Ethereum blockchain based payment gateway, we are creating a decentralized payment and trust solu tion on the Ethereum blockchain.
+A decentralized system working together through a Ethereum blockchain based payment gateway, we are creating a decentralized payment and trust solution on the Ethereum blockchain.
 Merchants will be able to accept Ethereum based cryptocurrencies and exchange them with traditional (fiat) currencies instanly.
 Merchants and customers will participate in global decentralized e-commerce with total trust and reputation smart contract.
 - Zero interest fee in credit payment
 - Build merchants/service provider reputation and trust
 - Build convenience in online and offline transaction for both merchant and customers